bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Partially Disassembling the Electronics Enclosure

-The electronics enclosure ships partially assembled, and will arrive looking like this.

-[picute of the electronics enclosure as shipped]

 To partially disassemble the electronics enclosure you will need the following tools and items:

-- Large flat head screw driver
+- Large flat head screw driver (Optional)
 - The electronics enclosure assembly
 - 2.5 mm allen key driver